Regional 2 North Midlands: Structure and format

 There is one automatic promotion place and two relegation places.
 The first-placed team at the end of season wins promotion to Regional 1 Midlands.
 Relegation is to Counties 1 Midlands West (North) or Counties 1 Midlands East (North) depending on location.

+2026-27

+Departing were Dronfield promoted to Regional 1 North East while Newark (11th) and Belgrave (12th) were relegated.
+Also leaving were Old Salteians (10th) on a level transfer to Regional 2 East Midlands.